Print This Bible Study

 Esau was “a skillful hunter, a man of the field,” contrasted with Jacob who was “a mild man, dwelling in tents” (Genesis 25:27).
 The “field” in Scripture, as “Egypt,” typifies the world (Matthew 13:38); and “dwelling in tents” points to being a stranger and pilgrim in the field, in the world (Hebrews 11:8-16).

 Thus, Esau, in Scripture, is pictured as a man of the world — a person interested in the things of the world rather than the things of God.
-And Esau sold his rights as firstborn at a time immediately after he had been out in “the field” and at a time when he was “weary [and hungry]” (Genesis 25:29, 30).
+And Esau sold his rights as firstborn at a time immediately after he had been out in “the field” and at a time when he was “weary [and hungry] (Genesis 25:29, 30).

-There was nothing in the field to reveal the value of the birthright to Esau.
-The birthright had to do with spiritual values, separate from the world; but Esau was interested in the world and that which could bring satisfaction to the fleshly man.
 Spiritually, he could only have been completely destitute, with his rights as firstborn being something that he knew practically nothing about and, accordingly, something of little interest to him.
 Thus, looking upon the birthright from the vantage point of the world and seeing little value therein, he considered one meal to be of more value and sold his rights as firstborn for the meal.

 And it was into Esau’s land — the land of a person of the world who considered his birthright to be of little value — that God’s firstborn son, because of the nation’s unbelief and forfeiture of the rights of the firstborn, was taken to be overthrown.
 The unbelieving generation was to be overthrown in the land of the descendants of a person who had looked upon the rights of the firstborn after a similar fashion to the way they had looked upon them.

-B. The Land of Lot
+b.
+The Land of Lot

 And not only were the unbelieving Israelites to be overthrown in the land of Esau, but they were also to be overthrown in the land of Lot.
 They were to be overthrown in the land of a person who wanted the best of what this world had to offer.